4.5. Cate Desktop (GUI)¶

 Other panels are initially hidden.
 They are

-- On the upper left, the LAYERS panel, to manage the imagery layers displayed on the active World view;
+On the upper right, the LAYERS panel, to manage the imagery layers displayed on the active World view;

-- On the upper left, the PLACEMARKS panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;
+On the upper right, the PLACEMARKS panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;

 Each panel’s visibility can be controlled by left- and right-most panel bars.
 Click on a panel icon to toggle its visibility.
 Between two panels, there are invisible, horizontal split bars.
 Move the mouse pointer over the split bar to see it turning into a split cursor, then drag to change the vertical split position.
 In a similar way, there are invisible, vertical split bars between the tool panels and the views area.
 Move the mouse cursor over them to find them.